eagle840/katacoda-labs/calico/step5.md

 # Test Calico Network

+WIP: SHOULD WE DO A LITTLE TCPDUMP to look at the pod traffic on the hosts?

 Lets remove the taint on the master so it can run pods.
 `k taint node master node-role.kubernetes.io/master-`{{execute}}